 - Dust Sampling

-Understanding the various types of inspections when dealing with Mold will better assist you in coming to a decision on not only which type of inspection to chose, but also the limitations of each that could effect the results.
+Understanding the various types of inspections when dealing with mold will better assist you in coming to a decision on not only which type of inspection to chose, but also the limitations of each that could effect the results.
 As of today, there aren’t any protocol’s for contractors to follow when doing a Mold Inspection.
 This is the reason that too many companies in this business will treat a mold inspection more like a paycheck than a service to identify whether or not a home or business has mold growth.
-So let’s look into some various types of inspection services and show their pros and cons.
+So let’s look into some various types of mold inspection services and show their pros and cons.

 Air Sampling is the use of a Bio-Pump which employs forced air to impact spores onto a collection media or cassette.
 Samples are generally best taken if visual, non-invasive examination reveals apparent mold growth or conditions that could lead to growth, such as moisture intrusion or water damage.
 Samples are laboratory tested and analyzed and will identify if mold is present, the type of mold and the spore counts against a control.
 A control is an outdoor sample taken at the inspection to measure the interior air against the outdoor air as a comparison.